ImtiazKhanDS/notes/Finance/Investments.md

    4. Must have selling option @ Market rate
 5. SWP Tata ethical fund for monthly cashflow and investment
 6. For international investments use INDmoney
-7. Almost 40 percent shares in usa are shariah compliant
 8. Funds in USA which are shariah compliant
    1. Falah capital iman fund
    2. Iman fund